Zero-Order Sharpness-Aware Minimization: Experiments

 \textbf{Methods.} ZOSA is compared against a suite of zero-order optimizers: evolutionary algorithms including CMA-ES\citep{hansen2006} and MMES \citep{he2020}; and gradient estimators like BES\citep{gao2022}, INGO \citep{lyu2022}, and SABO \citep{ye2024}.
 This comparison highlights ZOSA's superiority in fusing adaptive variance control with sharpness awareness, enabling it to excel in noisy, high-dimensional settings by minimizing estimation variance and delivering precise, targeted updates that baselines struggle to match.

-\textbf{Results.} Table \ref{tab:performance} displays the experimental outcomes across six benchmark datasets under three varying dimensions of the vector $v$.
+\textbf{Results.} Table \ref{tab:performance} displays the experimental outcomes across six benchmark datasets under three varying dimensions of the vector $ v \in \mathbb{R}^d $.
 It is evident that the ZOSA approach surpasses all baseline methods in test classification accuracy or F1 scores in diverse configurations, underscoring its capability to enhance generalization.
 Remarkably, our method sustains strong performance even in the high-dimensional scenario.
 Fig. \ref{querty-1000} presents a comparative analysis of ZOSA and SABO (Sharpness-Aware Black-Box Optimization) across six NLP benchmarks.
-Pink bars with stars represent ZOSA accuracy, green bars with circles represent SABO accuracy, blue triangles indicate ZOSA query times (calculated based on convergence iterations), and purple diamonds indicate SABO query times (computed with population size $N=100$ and 100 iterations).
+Pink bars with stars represent ZOSA accuracy, green bars with circles represent SABO accuracy, blue triangles indicate ZOSA query times (calculated based on convergence iterations), and purple diamonds indicate SABO query times (uses a population size of $N=100$ and is executed for $100$ iterations, following the experimental setup reported in SABO (\citep{ye2024})).
 ZOSA, designed for rapid deployment, harnesses adaptive zeroth-order optimization techniques to achieve commendable accuracy with significantly fewer queries in certain tasks.
 Its query times, calculated based on actual convergence steps, exhibit variability, reflecting its efficiency in scenarios where early convergence is feasible.
 This suggests that ZOSA's streamlined design could complement sharpness-aware strategies, offering a practical alternative for real-world ZO applications where query budgets are limited.
 Additional results for lower dimensions ($ d = 200 $) and moderate dimensions ($ d = 500 $), along with detailed experimental setups, are provided in Appendix \ref{c2}.